JustinLove/flow-dj/work/notes.md

 ## Todo

+- wait in initial training?
+- No points being graphed before pick
 - WIP: converting to 0-1 functions that can be evaluated for flow or high res graphing
   - testing exponential curve
   - bsplines? https://en.wikipedia.org/wiki/De_Boor%27s_algorithm